 One way to tackle all of these tips is to obtain a green certification.
 There are many different green certifications available that are specific to hotels and others that are more general.
 In a previous post, we made a list of nine different eco-friendly certifications that are great for properties of any type.

-Each of them requires you to meet a certain criteria to obtain their green certifications.
-Most of them also require a site visit, and an annual fee.
+Each of them requires you to meet certain criteria to obtain your green certifications.
+Most of them also require a site visit and an annual fee.
 If you’re interested in taking your sustainability practices to the next level, we highly suggest checking it out.

-There are countless things you can to do to make your property sustainable, both big and small.
-Not only will these tips help your property become more environmentally friendly, it will help save you money.
+There are countless things you can do to make your property sustainable, both big and small.
+Not only will these tips help your property become more environmentally friendly, but they will also help save you money.
 Utilities, labor, and operational costs are the largest cost contributors for most hotels, and being sustainable often helps address all three.
 Tackling energy and general waste is no easy feat, but every little effort is a step in the right direction.